 - View your patients with empathy and from a whole-person perspective.

 - Look for a mentor with more experience than you have; join professional organizations.

 - Advance your nursing education.

-The best way to develop your critical thinking skills and empower yourself with knowledge is through an online RN to BSN or RN to MSN degree.
-American Sentinel University is an innovative, accredited provider of online nursing degrees, including programs that prepare nurses for a specialty in case management, infection control, and executive leadership.
+The best way to develop your critical thinking skills and empower yourself with knowledge is through an online RN to BSN or RN to BSN/MSN degree.
+American Sentinel University is an innovative, accredited provider of online nursing degrees, including programs that prepare nurses for a specialty in nursing education, nursing informatics, and executive leadership.